Updated: Aug 24, 2021

 Many people ask me why Spain?
 Why hotels?

 My first job at the age of 14 was a summer job working for my dad in our hotel called Chilston Park in Maidstone.
-I personally thought I had done a fairly good job in the marketing department but when he realised that I was to blame for organizing the staff party that overflowed with drunken staff members into the lake infront of the hotel I was banned from future posts.
+I personally thought I had done a fairly good job in the marketing department but when he realized that I was to blame for organizing the staff party that overflowed with drunken staff members into the lake in front of the hotel I was banned from future posts.

 From that small snippet of insight into the hotel world I then ventured further abroad.
 The following summer I faxed numerous establishments in France desperate to find a voluntary position and leave the nest, at east temporarily.
 I spent the entire summer working all departments in the South of France, eating croissants dipped in hot chocolate and being teased for my terrible grasp of the lingo by lovely French men.
 This proceeded to a four year University degree in London with a year working away in France where I was lucky enough to be given the post of translator to the general manager of a hotel in receivership, so thrown head first into understanding how not to run a hotel!